HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day1/1-intro-to-programming.md

 	var 8 = x;

-What the result will be?
+The result will show an error when the syntax rules are not followed.

-Solution: SyntaxError: Unexpected number
+	SyntaxError: Unexpected number

 ### Using variables as values
-After a variable is declared, it can be used as an *expression* in another variable declaration by referring to the name of the variable.
+After a variable is declared, it can be used as an *expression* in another  variable.
+In the example below, `years` is being reused in the `days` variable.

 ```
 > var years = 25;